nucypher/nucypher/docs/source/guides/installation_guide.md

 * At least 1 GB of RAM is required for secure password-based key derivation with [scrypt](http://www.tarsnap.com/scrypt.html).
 * We have tested `nucypher` with Windows, Mac OS, and GNU/Linux (GNU/Linux is recommended).
 * If you don’t already have it, install [Python](https://www.python.org/downloads/).
-As of August 2019, we are working with Python 3.6, 3.7, and 3.8.
+As of October 2019, we are working with Python 3.6 and 3.7.
 * We also require the following system packages (Linux):

     - `libffi-dev`